-Panasonic Lumix DMC-LX7 review
+Panasonic Lumix DMC-LX7 full review

 If you’ve not yet been swayed by one of Panasonic’s interchangeable lens Lumix G compact system cameras, but would still like to achieve improved quality image, then the metal construction and comprehensively featured LX series is well worth checking out.
 The compact LX7 with 3.8x optical zoom offering a 24-90mm equivalent focal range is the latest iteration (replacing the LX5) to go up against its rivals’ best, and gets off to a good start with an extra bright f/1.4 maximum aperture lens delivering those pleasantly attractive shallow depth of field effects.
 On paper at least this puts it closely on a par with Samsung’s EX2F, as does a broad ISO range of 80-12800 for low light work.
 Otherwise a 1/1.7-inch CMOS sensor offering a ‘mere’ 10.1 million pixels feels unnecessarily modest in present company, especially with Sony’s RX100 offering double that resolution, albeit for a higher cost.

 Of similar width and depth to Fuji’s XF1, but with a more prominent lens, the LX7, which currently has a street price around £350, finds room for a vacant hotshoe with accessory port as found on its maker’s Lumix G range, plus a rotating lens ring that affords direct control over aperture values and image aspect ratio; 1:1 being offered alongside the more commonplace 4:3, 3:2 or 16:9.
 Down the left hand side of the lens we also have the DSLR-like ability to switch between manual focus, auto focus or macro close ups.